jurkstas/evolv.io/CONTRIBUTING.md

 # Contributing to evolv.io

 The evolv.io project welcomes new contributors.
 Individuals making significant and valuable contributions are made _Collaborators_ and given commit-access to the project.
-Until then feel free to contribute pull requests.
-Anything [from the task list](TASK_LIST.md) will be gratefully received.
-Otherwise [check the roadmap](ROADMAP.md) for the rough direction of where the project is going.
-Small contributions that gradually move the project along the roadmap will have much better chance of being accepted than large breaking changes.
 To contribute to evolv.io please follow these steps:

 Step 1: Create a fork